Team-first training from software practitioners

 - UK, EU, North America, India

 Our training and workshop sessions are based on real-world software delivery and operations challenges we see every day in our work.
-People who attend our sessions benefit from our direct experience of building and running non-trivial software systems – we’re technologists first and trainers second.
-We love facilitating learning and allowing teams and individuals to self-discover the most effective solutions guided by our experience.
+People who attend our sessions benefit from our direct experience of building and running non-trivial software systems – we’re technologists who excel in training teams.

 Effective DevOps for Leaders is a targeted free seminar for leaders involved with modern web-based software systems.
 Come and join us to be briefed on:

 - What is DevOps?
 Dispelling some industry myths